Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Introduction

 In this paper, we propose a new algebraic multigrid framework for the solution of the discretized Stokes equations, based on preconditioning higher-order discretizations by smoothed-aggregation AMG applied to the low-order \isoptwopone{} discretization.
-We make use of Vanka-style relaxation on both the original (high-order) discretization and on each level of the AMG hierarchy.
+We employ both Vanka-style relaxation and a generalization of the least-squares commutator distributive Gauss-Seidel (LSC-DGS) method from~\cite{wang2013multigrid}.
+These are applied to the original high-order discretization and each level within the algebraic multigrid (AMG) hierarchy, allowing us to compare their relative performances.
 The use of a low-order preconditioner (in a classical multigrid \textit{defect correction} approach) allows us to avoid issues that arise when applying AMG directly to higher-order discretizations, leading to robust convergence with low computational complexities.
 In~\cite{voronin2021low}, we considered a similar strategy within geometric multigrid for the \qtwoqone{} discretization, using defect correction based on the \isoqtwoqone{} discretization.
 Here, we extend that work to both structured and unstructured triangular and tetrahedral meshes, using both Taylor-Hood, \ptwopone{}, and Scott-Vogelius, \ptwoponedisc{}, discretizations on the finest grids.
-To achieve scalable results, particularly on unstructured grids, we examine best practices for algebraic multigrid on the \isoptwopone{} discretization, including understanding how to preserve stability on coarse levels of the hierarchy.
+To achieve scalable results, particularly on unstructured grids, we examine best practices for algebraic multigrid on the \isoptwopone{} discretization, including the preservation of stability on coarse levels of the hierarchy.
 We note that this also provides insight into achieving scalable results applying AMG directly to the \ptwopone{} discretization, and we compare this to our defect correction approach.